Voronenko/ps_oneliners/Readme.md

 # Summary

-We now have few approaches to choose from, to implement short "one liners" to bootstrap some logic with powershell
+We now have few approaches to choose from, to implement short "one-liners" to bootstrap some logic with PowerShell